 - After adding the parcel lines, create seeds and build parcels.

-Review and fix extracted text to improve generated dimensions
+Review and edit extracted text to improve generated dimensions

 Depending on the quality of the scanned deed image, the extracted text can be affected by artifacts, blurred text, and poor scan quality.
 This can result in missing numbers, missing degree or minute symbols, and various other erroneous characters appearing in the extracted text.
 Large and unacceptable misclose values indicate that COGO dimensions should be reviewed and edited.

-To edit the extracted text and regenerate COGO dimensions, follow these steps:
+To edit the extracted text and regenerate COGO dimensions, complete the following steps:

-- In either the Connection lines or Parcel courses COGO grids, select the course you want to check and edit.
+- In either the Connection lines or Parcel courses COGO grids, select the course you want to review and edit.

-The middle pane and the leftmost deed pane will automatically pan to and highlight the deed text and the extracted text that represents the selected course.
-The direction and distance dimensions in the extracted text may be displayed in blue in the extracted text.
-Extracted text that has artifacts affecting them may result in the dimensions not being displayed in different colors.
+The middle pane and the first deed pane automatically pan to and highlight the extracted text and the deed text, respectively, that represent the selected course.
+The direction and distance dimensions in the extracted text may be displayed in blue.
+Extracted text that has artifacts affecting it may result in the dimensions not being displayed in different colors.

-- If necessary, compare the extracted text with the scanned text in the deed image.
+- Compare the extracted text with the scanned text in the deed image if necessary.

-You can scroll up and down and the scanned deed and extracted text panes will remain in sync.
+You can scroll up and down, and the scanned deed and extracted text panes remain in sync.

-- If necessary, edit the extracted text to match the dimensions in the scanned text.
+- Edit the extracted text to match the dimensions in the scanned text if necessary.

 Examples of edits can include the following:

-- Deleting erroneous characters such as commas and exclamation points.
-For example, a minute symbol (') might have been extracted as a comma (,).
+- Delete erroneous characters such as commas and exclamation points.
+For example, a minute symbol (') may have been extracted as a comma (,).

-located at the top left of the middle pane to insert a degree symbol next to a number.
+at the top of the middle pane to insert a degree symbol next to a number. - Correct the spelling of curve parameters and direction words such as south, north, and easterly.

-- If any edits to the extracted text have been made, click the Extract COGO Courses button
+- If you made edits to the extracted text, click the Extract COGO Courses button

-located at the top right of the middle pane to regenerate the COGO dimensions and update the misclose information.
+at the top of the middle pane to regenerate the COGO dimensions and update the misclose information.

 Send to traverse tool